West End Providence

 La Mei Hot Pot serves up fresh meats cooked for mere minutes in a hot broth with Chinese ingredients.
 There are also a number of tasty vegetarian entrees.
 A mouthwatering sauce bar adds to the appeal and gives diners a more interactive experience.

 Great Northern Barbecue on Parade Street has low and slow-smoked favorites like brisket, ribs and pulled pork wood.
-Sides include bacon fat mac n’ cheese and house-pickled vegetables but there’s also cedar plank salmon and veggie burgers too.
+Sides include bacon fat mac and cheese and house-pickled vegetables but there’s also cedar plank salmon and veggie burgers, too.

 A post shared by derek wagner (@nicksonbroadway) on